Tailored learning to support academic excellence

 Students graduating from St Michael's Collegiate have been renowned for achieving academic excellence for over 125 years.
 As our involvement with the Council of International School's indicates, we are a leader in curriculum innovation on a global level and deliver the highest possible standards in international education.

-At Collegiate we provide high quality learning and teaching programs that are rigorous and relevant.
-All programs are developed to meet the learning needs of students at each stage of development as reflected in our tailored school structure - Early Learning Centre, Junior School (Years K to 4), Middle School (Years 5 to 8), Senior School (Year 9 to 12).
+At Collegiate we provide high quality teaching and learning programs that are rigorous, relevant and underpinned by the Australian Curriculum.
+All programs are developed to meet the learning needs of students at each stage of development as reflected in our tailored school structure – Early Learning Centre, Junior School (Years K to 4), Middle School (Years 5 to 8) and Senior School (Year 9 to 12).

 In the Junior School each girl is provided with a firm grounding in numeracy and literacy, as well as the traditional subjects of reading, writing and mathematics.
 The teaching staff aims to develop habits of steady work and achievement for all students.
 Opportunities are provided for problem solving, inquiry based learning, and creative thinking, all of which form a solid base for continuing educational growth.
 In the early years the principles of Reggio Emilia are used to engage children in child centred learning.
 Teachers work to develop students’ resilience and a love of learning.
 Interactive whiteboards and computers are used increasingly as part of this program.